Marprog-jpg/paradox-mod-renamer/README.md

 The program works for two folder structures, one where the .mod file and the mod folder is within the same folder and one where the .mod file is inside of the mod folder.

-**Guide**

 I provided an example zip that you can try out.

+**How to use the example zip**

+1. Unzip the EXAMPLE.zip file wherever you want.
-All you have to do is unzip the zip file I provided (EXAMPLE.zip) and then unzip each of the zipped mod folders contained within the EXAMPLE/SOURCE/ Folder.
-After that run the program and select "SOURCE" as the source directory and "DESTINATION" as the destination directory.
-Finally you can press the "DO IT" button and it should rename and move everything to the "DESTINATION" folder.
+2. Unzip the zip folders in EXAMPLE/SOURCE/ to EXAMPLE/SOURCE/.
+3. Run the program and select the "SOURCE" folder as the source directory and "DESTINATION" as the destination directory.
+4. Click on "DO IT" and look in the "DESTINATION" folder for the result.